codeaudit/SayKitSDK/Developer Guide/handling-user-commands.md

 `VerbalCommandRequests` are rarely initiated directly because their component commandResolver and commandDispatcher properties are typically application-level systems.
 Instead, SayKit provides a default factory to manage the references to these systems, the `VerbalCommandRequestManager`, that constructs the requests.
 This manager is itself customizable, so few applications will have a need to use other means to build `VerbalCommandRequest`s.

-[insert diagram of typical VerbalCommandRequest pipeline]
+[insert Figure UC 3: diagram of typical VerbalCommandRequest pipeline]

 ### Resolution